doski-codes/azubi-hackathon/README.md

-# Ghana Rainfall and Flood Analysis for Azubi June 2020 Hackathon
+# Ghana Rainfall and Flood Analysis

 The analysis was done on two different datasets which were both obtained from Harvard Dataverse.